Hotchkiss M1922 machine gun: Description

-The Fusil-Mitrailleur (FM) Model 1922 is a classic weapon with a fixed stock, pistol grip and wooden handguard.
+The Fusil-Mitrailleur (FM) Model 1922 is a classic weapon with a fixed stock, pistol grip, and wooden handguard.
 It has a non-telescopic folding bipod.
-The cocking handle is on the right side, just like the ejection port.
-The FM's caliber varied with the user, being chambered in a wide range of calibres and fed from either 20-round overhead magazines or an extended feed strip (Greek model).
-Its maximum range is 2000m, and it had a regulator that could adjust the rate of fire.
+Both the cocking handle and ejection port is located on the right side.
+The FM's caliber varied with the user, being chambered in a wide range of calibres and fed from either 20-round overhead magazines (Spanish model) or an 15-round feed strip.
+Its maximum range is 2,000 meters, and it had a regulator mechanism that would allow the user to adjust the rate of fire.

 Use

-The Hotchkiss M1922 was used with great success by the Greek Army during Greco-Italian War.
+The Hotchkiss M1922 was used with great success by the Greek Army during Greco-Italian War during the fight against the Royal Italian Army.
 It was also used by the Chinese Nationalist Army during the Second Sino-Japanese War to fight against the Japanese Imperial Army and was frequently used in the Spanish Civil War by the Nationalist and in small numbers, the Republicans.

 Versions

-There were several versions with different feed systems, calibers and improvements, among which were the Hotchkiss M1924 and M1926, the last of which spawned the Greek modified Hotchkiss machine gun.
+There were several versions with different feed systems, calibers and improvements, among which were the Hotchkiss M1924 and M1926, the last of which spawned the Greek EYP Hotchkiss.